kollegorna/labs.kollegorna.se/source/posts/2017-01-30-ruby-cool-things.md

   enable_http_caching:  <%= booly_env[ENV["ENABLE_HTTP_CACHING"] || false] %>
 ```

-### Have a very good reason to use other than postgres as primary db
+### Have a very good reason if using any other DB than Postgres as the primary DB
 MongoDB used to be the cool kid in town.
-People delayed to understand mongo's diffenciencies:
+People took a while to learn Mongo's shortcomings:

-* it's schemaless.
+* It's schemaless.
 You could say it's a feature, but in fact it's a huge drawback.
 Databases with a schema, allow you to gradually change
-your schema they way you want, providing you the tools and gurrantees.
+your schema they way you want, providing you the tools and guarantees.
 For instance,
 if I have a column in SQL that is of type Integer, I can transform it in String or Text,
 add a default or make it non nullable.
 This is impossible in schemaless databases.
 You
 need to do this work on your own, in a higher level (using a programming language).
 Also,
 adding an attribute or dropping an attribute is also impossible.
 Basically you are stuck
-with the schema you begun and you either create a new one from the beginning and you make
+with the schema you begun with and you either create a new one from the beginning and you make
 sure that you migrate correctly, or you handle these in the application level.
 * They don't provide transactions.
 * No ACID
-* Regarding MongoDB, I can't say that it was fast enough on queries
+* I don't think it's fast enough for less trivial queries

 Are you sure that you would like to have those issues in your primary DB?
 I would not.
 Personally, I feel the only killer MongoDB feature is that of embedding many documents
 in a parent document.
-The rest I can probably find them in postgres (and hey!
+The rest I can probably find them in Postgres (and hey!
 I will have to
-care for security updates of only one db system)
+care for security updates for only one DB system)

-### dynamic scope is a cool pattern when nothing else works
+### Dynamic scope is a cool pattern when nothing else works
 When we define a closure in Ruby (a proc or a lambda), it encapsulates its lexical scope/environment.

-This means that even if you define a proc in point A in code, if you pass it around and
+This means that even if you define a proc at point A in code, if you pass it around and
-call it in point B, it will still be able to reference variables and anything that is defined inside
+call it at point B, it will still be able to reference variables and anything that is defined inside
 the lexical scope of point A (where it was defined).
 To put it in another way, it has "closed its environment".

-What if we would like to do the opposite.
-Say we define a proc in point A, that if we call there it makes no sense,
+What if we would like to do the opposite?
+Say we define a proc at point A, that if we call there it makes no sense,
-but we want it to run it in point B and change the lexical scope of the closure so that what we run is reflected in
+but we want to run it at point B and change the lexical scope of the closure so that what we run is reflected at
 point B.

 To give you an example: